-As a member of the Juaneno-Acjachemen Nation who has been active in organizations for both American Indian medical students and physicians, Dr. Laura Ann Williams has set a personal goal to improve medical care for American Indian populations.
-To help achieve this goal, she recently founded and now directs the California office of the Association of American Indian Physicians.
+As a member of the Juaneno-Acjachemen Nation who has been active in organizations for both American Indian medical students and physicians, Dr. Laura Ann Williams set a personal goal to improve medical care for American Indian populations.
+To help achieve this goal, she has founded, directed and served on the Board of Directors for the California office of the Association of American Indian Physicians.

 Laura Williams was born in Santa Fe Springs, California, in 1963, and studied at Whittier College from 1981 to 1983.
 She transferred to the University of Southern California on an Indian Health Service scholarship, earning her bachelor of science degree in 1986.
 While still a college student she volunteered in local hospitals and clinics.
 Working at the Los Angeles American Indian Free Clinic in 1986, she met many physicians who were members of the Association of American Indian Physicians.
 They encouraged her to train as a physician, and so she left California to attend Tufts University School of Medicine in Boston.
 While there, she joined the Association of Native American Medical Students, serving a term as president, and has since has been active in the Association of American Indian Physicians.
 Dr. Williams credits these two groups for much of her career success.

 After graduating from Tufts in 1991, Dr. Williams returned to California to complete a family practice residency at Glendale Adventist Medical Center.
 She moved east once more to complete the first multi-cultural community-oriented primary care fellowship at the Robert Wood Johnson Medical School in New Jersey.
 During that time, Dr. Williams also earned a master of public health degree at Rutgers University in 1996.
 She next served as chief medical officer to the Seminole Tribe of Florida, and finally returned to California, where she has continued to work with American Indian groups to improve health and medical care.